-So that was the mindset going in: a workshop for folks that would land somewhere between the Reclaim team coming to the university for in-person training, and the new admin putting in countless support tickets with us as a form of learning.
-Since this was a new event for us, we reached out to folks personally that we thought might benefit from the training.
-Though the attendees came from an array of backgrounds, titles, and experiences, we were really pushing to get people that, at the bare minimum, had experienced DoOO at their school for a couple of months.
-That way they had some familiarity with the platform, had time to come up with questions & knew in advance where their school wanted to take the project.
+This was our mindset going into the workshop.
+We wanted an event for folks that would land somewhere between the Reclaim team coming to a university for in-person training, and the new admin putting in countless support tickets with us as a form of learning.
+But since this was our first workshop, we reached out to folks personally that we thought might benefit from the training.
+Though the attendees came from an array of backgrounds, titles, and experiences, we were really pushing to get people that, at the bare minimum, had experienced Domain of One’s Own at their school for a couple of months.
+This would allow them to have some familiarity with the platform, think through their goals for the project, and gather their questions.

 On Thursday morning, the first day of the workshop, we met folks at Reclaim’s office in Fredericksburg, Virginia.
 We introduced (or in some cases, reacquainted) ourselves over Panera bagels, and then jumped right into a platform overview at 9 am.
 Understanding how the platform works and being able to conceptualize how the three main pieces work together is crucial for supporting a community, so we felt like this was a strong start to the workshop.
 And as Meredith mentioned in her post, having only 6 attendees quickly made the environment feel intimate and comfortable.

-From there I spoke about the actual supporting of DoOO.
+From there I spoke about actually supporting of Domain of One’s Own.
 We’ve learned from early on that Domain of One’s Own is nothing without people that use it, so understanding how to support the community is well over half the battle.
-I have videos of the talk that I’m currently working to get online, so those should be coming along soon.
-I covered strategies for approaching a support ticket, top 5 most common support requests & their fixes, unblocking IP addresses in WHM, .htaccess files, HTTP 500 errors, and quick database fixes.
+You can find my post and recording from this talk here.
+In summary, I covered strategies for approaching a support ticket, top 5 most common support requests and their fixes, unblocking IP addresses in WHM, .htaccess files, HTTP 500 errors, and quick database fixes.

 After that, Meredith spoke on Migrations, Transfers, and Databases.
-Quite the feat for someone who just joined Reclaim full time in September!
+Quite the feat for someone who just joined Reclaim Hosting full time in September.
 She discussed migrating folks to a Domain of One’s Own platform, transferring them off DoOO after graduation, requirements for domain transfers, EPP codes, the lifecycle of domains, the importance of database migration, nameservers, and domain privacy.